olleharstedt/tellstory/README.md

 Possible future features
 ------------------------

-* Deck, where each alt is chosen atleast once during execution
+* Deck, where each alt is chosen atleast once during execution, but never twice or more.
+Use-case: Names.
 * Inline decks, like {$deck1}?
 * Many stories in one file, choose one randomly.
 * Logical operators in `ifSet`, like `ifSet="(flag1 AND flag2) OR flag3"`.